 We acknowledge that personal data will be used in general historical research and that in engaging in such research it might be impossible to separate the personal information from the general.
 Therefore we allow historical researchers to access our records under the provision that they sign a written declaration promising not to collect personal data unless covered under the named persons regulation as outlined above.

-The collection of data to be randomized is also allowed in the pursuit of historical research as long as individuals are made unrecognizable in the final result.
+The collection of data is also allowed in the pursuit of historical research as long as individuals are made unrecognisable in the final result.
 (With the exceptions as outlined under the names persons regulations above.)

 Use of Museum documents and other archive material

 The museum endeavours to answer your enquiry to the best of our abilities.
 This includes providing you with as much detailed information and scans of original documents as possible.
-Information that we provide is intended to be used privately only unless specifically stated in correspondence.
+Photographs that we provide are intended to be used privately only unless specifically stated in correspondence.
+They are not to be published digitally on social media or in hard copy without consent from the Museum.
 By engaging our research service you agree to these provisions.

 The Archives are all kept within the museum building and research enquiries and visits of all types are welcomed.
 However prior notice of a visit is essential so that a date/time for visiting can be agreed and the required material obtained in advance of arrival.
 This is best arranged and discussed with the Archivist on firstname.lastname@example.org or 01264 781086.